×

 If you are thinking about moving to Peru, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Peru varies depending on the location and type of accommodation.
-Generally, renting an apartment in a city center can cost between $200 and $500 per month, while renting a house in a rural area can cost between $100 and $200 per month," remarked one member in Peru.
+Generally, renting an apartment in a city center can cost between $200 and $500 per month, while renting a house in a rural area can cost between $100 and $200 per month," said one person in Peru.

 Should I buy or rent a home in Peru?